DendroMap: Visual Exploration of Large-Scale Image Datasets for Machine Learning with Treemaps: Construction and Interactions

 \subsection{Implementation Details}

 The \name{} system was built using \textit{Svelte}\footnote{Svelte JavaScript Framework: \url{https://svelte.dev/}}, a reactive JavaScript framework that has been increasingly used in the visualization community.
-Each part of the user interface is built with \textit{Svelte} components.
-The main component, the treemap view, is implemented primarily with \textit{D3.js}\footnote{D3 JavaScript Library: \url{https://d3js.org/}} to render SVG elements and to transition the elements for natural animation.
+The main component, the treemap view, is implemented primarily with \textit{D3.js}\footnote{D3 JavaScript Library: \url{https://d3js.org/}} to create SVG elements and to transition the elements for natural animation.
 The complimentary component, the sidebar, is entirely implemented in \textit{Svelte}, and uses \textit{Svelte} \texttt{store} functionality to communicate between the treemap.
-The dendrogram structure, created from hierarchical agglomerative clustering with Ward linkage, was implemented with Python and exported as a nested JSON object to be rendered as a treemap on the client side.
+The dendrogram structure is created from the SciPy\footnote{SciPy Python Library: \url{https://scipy.org}} hierarchical clustering implementation with Ward linkage (recommended as default).
+The output dendrogram is exported as a nested JSON object to be rendered as a treemap on the client side.